-- 1. In the Configuration screen select Installation > Dealer Settings > Communication Test. - 2.
-Tap Daily, Weekly or Monthly from the list.
+1. In the Configuration screen select Installation > Dealer Settings > Communication Test.

+2. Tap Daily, Weekly or Monthly from the list.
 Select Never to disable this option.

-Tap Installation > Dealer Settings > Communication Test Start Time to select the time of day the system will send the communication test.
+Tap Installation > Dealer Settings > Communication Test Start Time to select the time of day the system sends the communication test.

-1 Note: If no time is selected, a random time is automatically selected.
+(i) Note: If no time is selected, a random time is automatically selected.